The great arch craze: Neo-Mediterranean tract homes in the Tri-Valley

 San Ramon: building a new town, one arch at a time

-As a newly developing community in the late 1960s, South San Ramon was a blank canvas for Neo-Mediterranean design.
+As a newly developing community in the late 1960s, South San Ramon was ground zero for arches.
 Builders like Kay Homes, McGah-Bailey, W.W.
-Dean, and Carl Dame used arches extensively:
+Dean, and Carl Dame seemed unwilling to leave a façade un-arched:

 An arched walkway on a Rancho Solano home by Kay Homes in San Ramon, 1965